pecknigel/learning-resources/index.md

 ## Web Framework Engineering Program

 Work in a collaborative environment much like an asynchronous remote team.
 Design and develop a web framework to abstract DOM manipulation.
-Solve the same issue at the heart of frameworks like Angular and React.
+Solve the same problem at the heart of frameworks like Angular and React.

 What better way to learn them well than to solve the same problems yourself?